AVRO 1938 chess tournament: Crosstable

 The longest game was a 68-move win of Fine over Alekhine.
 The shortest game was a 19-move draw between Flohr and Fine.
 Of the 56 games played: White won seventeen, Black won seven, and thirty-two were drawn.
-The tiebreak method was the Sonneborn–Berger score.

 The tournament was supposed to select a challenger to Alekhine's crown, but due to the advent of World War II, no match could be held.
 GM Larry Kaufman wrote in 2023 that Fine "was a clear favorite" had he played against Alekhine in 1939 or 1940, whereas for Keres "it's not so clear whether he would have defeated Alekhine in 1940" (as Keres' peak play was in the 1950s).

 Capablanca's health

 Capablanca's play was satisfactory in the first half of the event (50%), but collapsed in the second half, when he lost three games.
 He had only lost 26 tournament games in 29 years.
 Hooper and Whyld say "he suffered a slight stroke".
 His wife Olga recalled that his high blood pressure nearly cost him his life: "A doctor screamed at me, 'How could you let him play?'" (at AVRO 1938).
 In a 1939 interview Capablanca attributed his performance to "very high blood pressure and related circulatory disorders".
 His doctor wrote that he had dangerously high blood pressure while he was treating him from 1940 until his death in 1942, and believed that it contributed to his death.
 The Cuban had been suffering from angina pectoris going into the tournament and it was the only tournament during his life in which he lost more games than he won.